nikcio/Nikcio.UHeadless/docs/src/content/docs/v3/content/extendExistingPublicAccess.md

 ---
-title: Extend the existing content model with public access settings
+title: Extended Content Model with public access settings
 description: Learn how to extend the existing content model with public access settings.
 ---

-# Extended Content Model with public access settings

 1. Create your access rule model: